jtako/docs/docs/framework/wcf/how-to-create-a-wcf-client.md

 This tutorial describes the fourth of five tasks required to create a basic Windows Communication Foundation (WCF) application.
 For an overview of the tutorials, see [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

 The next task for creating a WCF application is to create a client by retrieving metadata from a WCF service.
-You use Visual Studio to add a service reference, which gets the metadata from the service’s MEX endpoint.
+You use Visual Studio to add a service reference, which gets the metadata from the service’s metadata exchange (MEX) endpoint.
 Visual Studio then generates a managed source code file for a client proxy in the language you've chosen.
 It also creates a client configuration file (*App.config*).
 This file enables the client application to connect to the service at an endpoint.

 > [!NOTE]
 > If you call a WCF service from a class library project in Visual Studio, use the **Add Service Reference** feature to automatically generate a proxy and associated configuration file.
 However, because class library projects don't use this configuration file, you need to add the settings in the generated configuration file to the *App.config* file for the executable that calls the class library.